huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 on the stream selected by the client.

 Servers and clients MAY monitor the number of "dangling" streams.
-These are open streams for which
+These are open streams where the following events have not occurred after implementation defined timeouts:

 * the expected queries or responses have not been received or,
 * the expected queries or responses have been received but not the STREAM FIN

-after implementation defined timeouts.
 Implementations MAY impose a limit on the number of such dangling streams.
 If limits are encountered, implementations MAY close the connection.

 ### DNS Message IDs